 Belgian court convicts State for failure in migrant reception crisis

-Asylum seekers waiting in line at the Immigration Office.
-Credit: Lauren Walker/ The Brussels Times
+Long queues of asylum seekers can again be seen waiting in line at the Immigration Office, as was the case at the end of 2022.
+Credit: The Brussels Times

 For more than a year, thousands of asylum seekers who are legally entitled to reception have been sleeping rough, leading to Belgium's asylum agency, Fedasil, being convicted at numerous times, the ECHR scolding Belgium, and now, a national court convicting the state in a groundbreaking decision.